r3dlight/keysas/documentation/user_documentation/administration.rst

 .. admonition:: System hardening recommendations.

- To be safe enough, the GNU/Linux system used should be hardened according to the best practices such as *ANSSI*, *CIS*, *STIG* etc.
+ The GNU/Linux system used should be hardened according to the best practices such as *ANSSI*, *CIS*, *STIG* etc.

  You can take a look at the following: https://www.ssi.gouv.fr/en/guide/configuration-recommendations-of-a-gnulinux-system/